-It is our goal to provide a safe, comfortable and supportive environment.
-Our staff are trained in providing high quality care for our campers and ensuring that the needs of each individual are met.
+It is our goal to provide a safe, comfortable, and supportive environment.
+Our staff are trained in providing high quality care for our campers and ensuring that the needs of everyone are met.
 A Day Camp group will always have at least one counsellor present.
-Some activities may involve groups of campers being out of direct sight-line of staff; however, someone will always be within earshot and campers are given clear directions on what to do if they need assistance.
-These activities are only run with groups where all campers are able to interact positively together.
+Some activities may involve groups of campers being out of direct sightline of staff; however, someone will always be within earshot and campers are given clear directions on what to do if they need assistance.
+These activities are only run with groups where all campers can interact positively together.